 Office of Global Health

 Welcome to the Office of Global Health (OGH) at The Wake Forest School of Medicine.
 Launched October 2012, the OGH serves to fulfill the mission, vision, and values of the University and the Medical Center through positively impact global health through utilization of the extraordinary expertise, energy, and creativity of the Wake Forest faculty, residents, students and staff.
-We welcome you to stop by our new location on the 1st Floor of the Gray Building - directly across from Creative Communications.
+We welcome you to stop by our office - 1st Floor of the Gray Building - directly across from Creative Communications.

 Developing the Office of Global Health